Ercenk/ContosoAMPBasic/README.md

 1. Create and configure a SendGrid account.
 1. Update user secrets.

+**Make sure to set the API version in the settings to the mock API.
+Please see `FulfillmentClient:FulfillmentService:ApiVersion` setting.**

 ## Registering Azure Active Directory applications

 I usually maintain a separate Azure Active Directory tenant (directory) for my application registrations.
 To create one,